spoorthigururaj/yoga/sequenceTemplate/powerFlow60minute.md

 - Wrist warm up
 - Spine awakening
 - Breath
+-Options: Gomukhasana, Garudasana on hands, Hipopener-Rock the baby, Posas and Qudstretch
 ## Sun A(7m)
 - Integrate One breath one movement
 - Introduce Chaturanga